 How to pack small boxes

-Small boxes equal small consideration, right?
+Small cardboard boxes equal small consideration, right?
 Wrong.
 Small boxes need care as well since they typically carry heavy or fragile items.

 - Loose items should be grouped together for easier organisation.
 This will also be handy by the time you unpack.
 You may wrap these bundled items with elastic bands or packing paper.
 You may also use bubble wrap or resealable bags.